 We were established as an independent company in 2014, following a spin-off from Aspire.
 Prior to our spin-off from Aspire, our management team was responsible for the iLottery business of Aspire.
 Barak Matalon and Aharon Aran, members of our board of directors, are also members of Aspire's board of directors.
-Further, Barak Matalon, Elyahu Azur, Pinhas Zahavi and Aharon Aran (collectively, the "Founding Shareholders"), who collectively own a majority of the shares of Aspire, will also hold a majority of our ordinary shares following the completion of this offering and will control the outcome of matters submitted to our shareholders for approval.
+Further, Barak Matalon, Elyahu Azur, Pinhas Zahavi and Aharon Aran (collectively, the "Founding Shareholders"), who collectively own a majority of the shares of Aspire, will hold approximately "of our ordinary shares following the completion of this offering.
 Such directors and majority shareholders could experience a conflict of interest between their duties to us and Aspire in the future, which may have an adverse effect on our business and prospects.

 For example, the Aspire Software License Agreement (as defined below) does not prevent NeoGames from using the Mixed-Use Software (as defined below) to design, develop and implement games content, so long as it is not sold through certain platform providers or white label companies which are competitors of Aspire, and provided that we do not design, develop and implement casino and slot content to games aggregators.
 See "Related Party Transactions -Relationship with Aspire - Aspire Software License Agreement."
 Accordingly, both we and Aspire could compete in future engagements for provision of games content or for a contract with a white label provider.
-Furthermore, the Aspire Software License Agreement does not prevent either NeoGames or Aspire from using the Mixed-Use Software for (i) B2B customers in the iGaming and sports betting business in the United States, (ii) B2G customers worldwide except for B2G customers in the United States and for customers who are providers of iLottery content which are NeoGames competitors.
+Furthermore, the Aspire Software License Agreement does not prevent either NeoGames or Aspire from using the Mixed-Use Software for (i) B2B customers in the iGaming and sports betting business in the United States, (ii) B2G customers in the iLottery business anywhere outside the United States, and (iii) offering games content to customers worldwide except for B2G customers in the United States and for customers who are providers of iLottery content which are NeoGames competitors.
 Accordingly, both we and Aspire could compete for the same B2B iGaming and sports betting customers in the United States or B2G iLottery customers outside the United States.
 In the event that such circumstances arise, the shared directors or shareholders may decide to prevent NeoGames from pursuing such opportunities in favor of Aspire.